 Mike Humphries (07534970743)

-Pilot and Advance Pilot Rated only
+Pilot and Advance Pilot Rated only.
+Current full Avon members only with National Trust helmet sticker.

 Leave Frome going south on the B3092.
 Two miles after Maiden Bradley, turn left, immediately after the Red Lion pub, into Long Lane.
 Follow the track carefully for about 1 mile.
 There are a few parking spaces directly at the top of the hill